PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 The twin-lens reflex camera shares the viewfinder cameras problem of PARALLAX ERROR because the lens you look through is not the lens that takes the picture.

-PARALLAX - The difference between what is seen through the viewfinder and what the camera records on film, caused by the viewfinder being separate from the camera lens.
+PARALLAX - The difference between what is seen through the viewfinder and what the camera records on film or its digital image sensor, caused by the viewfinder being separate from the camera lens.

 PARALLAX ERROR - Also known as “Parallax effect” - the viewfinder camera’s main disadvantage, making it almost useless for careful composition of close-up subjects.
 The scene viewed by the photographer through the camera’s viewing frame is different from the scene the lens will capture because the viewing frame is offset from the lens.